FRITZ!WLAN Repeater N/G Service - Knowledge Base

 - Install the latest driver for the FRITZ!WLAN Stick.

-3 Finding the ideal location for wireless devices
+4 Finding the ideal location for the wireless router

-- If possible, position the wireless router in a room that is centrally located.
+- If possible, position the wireless router in a central location.

 - Do not position the wireless router directly in the corner of a room.